motorsep/StormEngine2/README.md

 - True 64 bit HDR imaging

-- Full set of tools for Win32/Win64 platforms (with various fixes and improvements)
+- Full set of built-in tools for Win32/Win64 platforms (with various fixes and improvements)

 < more info to come >